mtelvers/bellsunday/index.md

 ![](/media/bell-sunday-2024.png){: .align-center .width-half}

-St Dunstan is known as the Patron Saint of Bellringers due to his experimentation in early forging of bells in the 900'sCE.
-It is this reason we have chosen the nearest Sunday to his feast day (19th May) to introduce Bell Sunday; a day where the contribution of bells and Bellringers to the life of the Church is recognised.
+St Dunstan is known as the Patron Saint of Bellringers due to his experimentation in early forging of bells in the 900’sCE.
+It is this reason we have chosen a Sunday near his feast day (19th May) that does not conflict with any other significant days in the Church calendar to promote Bell Sunday; a day where the contribution of bells and Bellringers to the life of the Church is recognised.

+In 2024 St Dunstan’s Day falls conveniently on Sunday, 19th May; however, as this is Pentecost, we have agreed with representation from the Clerical Guild that 12th May would be more appropriate.

 With co-operation between Church and Bellringers it may be possible to be involved in a Service on the day, from reading lessons, giving a talk instead of a Sermon, playing handbells, singing bell related hymns, readings and prayers, all associated with bells and Bellringers.
 Even bell-shaped biscuits served with after Service refreshments.